 Welcome!
 3

 HomeShare Basics 3

 What is HomeShare 3

 Different Types of HomeShare 3

-The HomeShare Process
+The HomeShare Process 4

-HomeShare Non-liability Statement
+HomeShare Non-Liability Statement 4

-HomeShare Process Outline
+HomeShare Process Outline 4

 Ending your HomeShare Arrangement 5

 Is HomeShare the Right Program For Me?
 5

-Program Limitations
+Program Limitations 5

-Questions for Seekers θ
+Questions for Seekers 6

 Questions for Providers 7

-HomeShare Agreement
+HomeShare Agreement 7

 Frequently Asked Questions 8

-How long will it take?
+How Long Will it Take?
 8

-How much is rent?
+How Much is Rent?
 8

-What if I don't know what to charge?
+What if I Don't Know What to Charge?
 8

-What if I don't like the person after we are living together?
+What if I Don't Like the Person After We Are Living Together?
 8

-How long Do HomeShare matches last?
+How Long Do HomeShare Matches Last?
 8

-What are the usual ages of HomeShare applicants? g
+What are the Usual Ages of HomeShare Applicants? g

 Resource List 9

-Tenant/Landlord law for State of California 9
+Tenant/Landlord Law for State of California 9

-Area Housing Authority of the County of Ventura - Community Resource List g
+Area Housing Authority of the County of Ventura - Community Resource List 9

 Shelters and Emergency Housing 9

 Adult Protective Services 10

 Mandated Reporters 10

 Domestic Violence 10

 APPENDIX I- INTERVIEWING FOR A SUCCESSFUL MATCH 11

 Telephone Interview Guide 12

 Face-to-Face Interview Guide for Providers 13

 Interview Topics for Discussion 13

-Sample Interview Questions to a Home Seeker 13
+Sample Interview Questions to a Home Seeker 14

-If there is going to be a service exchange as part of the homesharing agreement: 14
+If There Is Going to Be a Service Exchange as Part of the HomeSharing Agreement 15

-About your home 14
+About Your Home 15

-Health 14
+Health 15

-Post Interview 15
+Post Interview 16

-Checklist for Home Providers 15
+Checklist for Home Providers 16

-Agreeing to Match 15
+Agreeing to Match 16

-Face-to-Face Interview Guide for Seekers 17
+Face-to-Face Interview Guide for Seekers 18

-Interview Topics for Discussion 17
+Interview Topics for Discussion 18

-Sample Interview Questions to Ask a Home Provider 17
+Sample Interview Questions to Ask a Home Provider 18

-If there is going to be a service exchange as part of the homesharing agreement: 18
+If There Is Going to Be a Service Exchange as Part of the HomeSharing Agreement 20

-About the home 18
+About the Home 20

-Health 18
+Health 20

-Post Interview 19
+Post Interview 21

-Agreeing to Match 19
+Agreeing to Match 21

-Additional Questions for Families with Children 21
+Additional Questions for Families with Children 23